nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Update internship**

 **MSS**
-1. User requests to edit the internship at specified index and parameters
+1. User requests to edit the internship at specified index and parameters.
 2. System updates the selected internship application details.
-3. System displays the success message
+3. System displays the success message.

-   Use case ends
+   Use case ends.

 **Extensions**
 * 1a.
-No index is given
+No index is given.
     * 1a1.
 PleaseHireUs shows an error message.

   Use case ends.

 * 1b.
-The given index is invalid
+The given index is invalid.
   * 1b1.
 PleaseHireUs shows an error message.

   Use case ends.